 9. To end the party, click on the red “NP” at any point and select “Disconnect.”

-Netflix Party is meant to be used on a computer not a streaming media player, so you can't just cast it to your Chromecast or you'll lose the party experience.
-To view to movie on your TV, you can use a cable to hook up your laptop to your TV.
-Most laptops with have a video out port, which you'd use if you were hooking up your laptop to give a presentation.
+Netflix Party is meant to be used on a computer, not a streaming media player, so you can't just cast it to your Chromecast or you'll lose the party experience.
+To view a movie on your TV, you can use a cable to hook up your laptop to your TV.
+Most laptops have a video out port, which you'd use if you were hooking up your laptop to give a presentation.
 Follow your laptop manufacturer's instructions regarding the type of cable.
 And when you're hooked up, go into your computer's Display Settings to either replicate or send the video to your TV.

 [Image credit: Techlicious screenshot of Netflix Party]